pinnero/set-game/README.md

 # set-card -game
 Multithread version of the known game of "Set".
 This is an assignment part of SPL course in my Bachelor degree.
-I have implanted the "Dealer", "Table", and "Player" classes.
-And game logics.
+I have implemented the "Dealer", "Table", and "Player" classes., And the game logics.
 ## about
 game Flow : The game contains a deck of 81 cards.
 Each card contains a drawing with four features (color,number, shape, shading).
 The game starts with 12 drawn cards from the deck that are placed on a 3x4 grid on the table.